seek-oss/logger/docs/eeeoh.md

 ### By tier

-If your codebase makes widespread usage of multiple Datadog tiers, you could create a separate logger per tier.
+If your codebase makes widespread usage of multiple Datadog tiers, you can create a separate logger per tier.

 ```typescript
 export const tinLogger = createLogger({